orgPatentRoot/DeepLearningCertificate/README.md

 ## Guidelines

 * Code must be written in Keras, Sonnet or Tensorflow.
+In the case of Keras, Tensorflow must be the backend.
 * Code should be factored out into a resuable library that makes it simpler to implement new papers.
 * If existing implementations of a paper exist, **you must not look at them**.
 All code must be implemented with a cleanroom mentality.
 * Code should either be written on your personal laptop or computer or on Latently's GPU cluster.
 Do not write code for this project at work or at school.